zuplo/docs/docs/articles/testing.md

 ![Require status checks](https://cdn.zuplo.com/assets/a1d7c322-125d-4d80-add0-fbfb65ccfea1.png)

-When a developer tries to merge their pull request, they will see that the tests haven't passed and the pull request cannot be merged.
+When a developer tries to merge their pull request, they will see that the tests haven't passed and the pull request can't be merged.

 ![Test failure](https://cdn.zuplo.com/assets/3f3292a3-075c-4568-afb2-00c24e704f03.png)

 ## Writing Tests

-Using Node.js 18 and the Zuplo CLI, it is very easy to write tests that make requests to your API using `fetch` and then validate expectations with `expect` from [chai](https://www.chaijs.com/api/bdd/).
+Using Node.js 18 and the Zuplo CLI, it's very easy to write tests that make requests to your API using `fetch` and then validate expectations with `expect` from [chai](https://www.chaijs.com/api/bdd/).